aws-samples/rancher-on-aws-workshop/content/10-introduction/11-workshop-overview/index.en.md

 ## Workshop Outcomes
-* Able to deploy and manage Kubernetes Clusters.
+* Able to explore and manage RKE2/EKS Kubernetes Clusters.
+* Able to deploy Kubernetes clusters from the Rancher Management Console.
 * Able to deploy Kubernetes Applications from the Rancher Management Console.
 * Able to deploy EKS Applications and Helm Charts from EKS or Rancher Management Console.
 * Understanding of best-practices when deploying and managing Kubernetes with AWS and Rancher.